-- Receiving and screening reports of child maltreatment - Assessing or investigating accepted reports of child maltreatment where the alleged perpetrator is a parent, guardian, family child care provider, family foster care provider, or juvenile correctional facility staff person - Providing child protective and family support services, as needed.
+- Receiving and screening reports of child maltreatment - Assessing or investigating accepted reports of child maltreatment where the alleged offender is a parent, guardian, family child care or foster care provider - Providing child protective and family support services, as needed.

 Local child welfare agency staff do not have the authority to assess or investigate every complaint or concern expressed.
 Authority only exists for local child welfare agency services to respond to reports that meet the statutory definition of child maltreatment.
-Minnesota has criteria for determining how to evaluate and appropriately respond to child protection reports.
+Minnesota Statutes have criteria for determining how to evaluate and appropriately respond to child protection reports.

-Reports made to child welfare agencies are first screened to determine whether a report meets the criteria to be assigned for a child protection response.
+Reports made to child welfare agencies are first screened to determine whether a report meets criteria to be assigned for a child protection response.
 This screening decision is reviewed and confirmed by a screening team, or in the absence of a team, the child protection supervisor or designee.
 The screening team may consist of child protection staff, as well as other professionals such as law enforcement, county attorneys, mental health professionals and physicians.
 If maltreatment occurred in a family and meets the statutory definition, it is assigned for an Investigative response or a Family Assessment response.
+All reports of sex trafficking receive an Investigation response, and an alleged offender does not have to be in a caregiving role.
 Both statutory and discretionary reasons are involved in selecting the child protection response used for screened in reports of child maltreatment.
 Family Assessment and Family Investigation are not voluntary responses.
 They are both involuntary, serious child protective service responses focused on child safety as the paramount concern.